gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 ## Choosing a Headless CMS

-If you're looking for a primary CMS (general-purpose, flexible content modelling) to power your website, there are several ways you could make your decision:
+If you're looking for a primary CMS (general-purpose, flexible content modelling) to power your website, there are three main factors you can use to narrow your search:

+### 1) Popular, first-class Gatsby integrations

-**First**, focus on **top-flight general-purpose CMSs** with **first-class Gatsby integrations** and **high popularity** among Gatsby users.
+**First**, when possible, we recommend you focus on **top-flight general-purpose CMSs** with **first-class Gatsby integrations** and **high popularity** among Gatsby users.
 A ["first-class integration"](https://support.gatsbyjs.com/hc/en-us/articles/360052503494-Developing-a-first-class-CMS-integration-for-Gatsby-Cloud) means it supports the main Cloud functionality of Gatsby -- previews and incremental builds.

 In terms of popularity, you can see [top integrations listed by monthly downloads here](https://www.gatsbyjs.com/plugins?=gatsby-source).
 There are currently (January 2021) eight CMSs used by over 1% of Gatsby users.
 These are: